 It's a bit hard to figure out how many print runs the book went through in 1650, and where they were printed.
 According to the preface from the 1759-edition, there had also been a 1657-edition.

 A hundred years later, in 1759, a new edition was produced with the original 60 cupper plates: »in LXI original-kupfern«.
 Müller's dialogue on the left-pages was replaced by new and more timely verses, but Müller's old text was instead printed at the back of the book.
 In this edition an ensign had been added.
 This image is of the same high quality as the rest of the plates, and is signed »RM in: CoM F«, so it's hard to see why it hadn't been included back in 1650.

 Sterbensspiegel was republished in 1919, and as late as 1978 the original plates were used for a reprint of 100 copies.

-In between these prints, Erbaulicher Sterb-Spiegel, was created in 1704.
+In between these prints, Erbaulicher Sterb-Spiegel was created in 1704.
 This book contained laterally inversed copies of lower quality (picture to the left).
-According to Douce, the pope and the other religious figures were omitted, and the costumes have sometimes been modernized.(2)

 There are two version of the cook.
-Both were evidently created by Conrad Meyer for the one is marked, »C.M.f«. while the other is marked, »C M in et f: «.
-In some editions it even bears the improbable mark: »C M in et f: 1637«), which if true would mean that Conrad Meyer had designed it while only 19 years old, and while the brother was still alive.
+Both were evidently created by Conrad Meyer for one of the images of the cook is marked, »C.M.f«. while the other picture of the cook is marked, »C M in et f:«.
+In some editions it even bears the improbable mark: »C M in et f: 1637«), which if true would mean that Conrad Meyer had designed it while only 19 years old, and while his brother was still alive.

 A more subtle variation is in the scene with the head of orphanage.
 On some of the versions, the foot of the widow protrudes from the frame of the picture.